herrera-ignacio/coding_problems/README.md

 * Challenges are divided by difficulty
 * Challenges are divided by related data-structure
-	* This just implies a suitable data-structure that makes the solution easier to understand, but does not mean you cannot think of a better solution using a different data-structure.
+	* This just implies a suitable data-structure that makes the solution easier to understand, but does not mean you cannot think of an alternative or better solution using a different data-structure.
 * Each challenge includes a README.md with a description of a problem and some preconditions and restrictions such as time/space complexity.
 * Example solutions are intended to be used once you come up with a solution on your own.